 Protecting Your Marital Rights

 If you are having issues establishing your common law marriage, our lawyers can help.
 While there are not many legal requirements to validate this type of marriage, it could be difficult to prove you and your partner are married.
-We can advocate for your rights in a courtroom and help validate the marriage through witness testimony and documentation.Contact our firm online or call us at (303) 647-4245 to schedule your case evaluation.
+We can advocate for your rights in a courtroom and help validate the marriage through witness testimony and documentation.Contact our firm online or call us at (303) 647-4245 to schedule your free case evaluation.